UX DESIGN FOR LOW TECH MATURITY

 their community.
 Neighbors come

-first and help goes out to everyone
+and help goes out to everyone

 who needs it.